Centered on Community

 Q: When can I enroll at Albion College?

 A: You can enroll either fall or spring semester.
-A completed application for admission and all accompanying materials should be submitted at least eight weeks prior to the beginning of the semester.
+A completed application for admission and all accompanying materials should be submitted at least four weeks prior to the beginning of the semester.

 Q: Does Albion College offer scholarships to transfer students?